Developmental delays in preschoolers

 4-year developmental checks

-A lot of children aren’t getting their routine four-year developmental checks to track how they are growing.
-Free four-year developmental checks are being offered to early childhood and care services to ensure your child is on the right track before they start school.
+Many children miss out on their important four-year-old developmental checks.
+Free four-year developmental checks are being offered to early childhood and care services to ensure your child is on the right track before starting school.
 The checks involve health professionals assessing your child’s language, social, cognitive, and movement skills, as well as how their physical bodies are growing.

-If your child has already had their four-year checks through your family doctor, they do not need to have these checks done again at preschool.
+If your child has already had their four-year check with your family doctor, they don’t need to have it again at preschool.

 Statewide Eyesight Preschooler Screening (StEPS) program

 The StEPS program offers a free eye test for four-year-olds before they start school.
-Your child is unlikely to tell you they can’t see properly; therefore, a test is the best way to know how healthy their eyes are.
-Vision is essential to learning at school, therefore, it is crucial to understand your child’s eyesight to give them the best chance to thrive.
+Since young children often won’t realise or say if they’re having trouble seeing, this test is an important way to check their vision.
+Good eyesight is vital for learning at school, therefore, it is crucial to understand your child’s eyesight to give them the best chance to thrive.

 Most preschools or childcare centres will organise StEPS to attend their service.
-However, if your child isn’t enrolled in care or misses the screening, you can find your local clinic on the StEPS website.
+If your child isn’t enrolled in care or misses the test, you can book one at your local clinic through the StEPS website.

 The earlier vision problems are identified and treated, the better the outcome for your child.